Martynn25/OEFejlesztesFeleves/README.md

 ## License
 This project is for educational purposes and not intended for commercial use but i have put it under MIT License.

+## Documentation
+I am using obsidian to create and visualise the documentation for this project but I will create a PDF version of it when "finished"

 ---
 *Created as part of a school project.*